Women in CBT

 Christine Padesky, PhD

-One of the most inspirational trainers in CBT, who is in demand all over the world, and author of the best-selling self-help resource “Mind over mood”.
+One of the most inspirational trainers in CBT, who is in recognized for her skills all over the world.
+She is also the author of the best-selling self-help resource “Mind over mood”.

 Interview partner:Irina Lazarova